 Amy Yopp Sullivan

-Amy Yopp Sullivan is an Associate Professor and Founding Director of The Center for Dance, Movement and Somatic Learning; and she also serves as an Affiliate Faculty for the Center for Medical Humanities, Compassionate Care and Bioethics at Stony Brook University.
+Amy Yopp Sullivan is an Associate Professor and Founding Director of The Center for Dance, Movement and Somatic Learning; and an Affiliate Faculty for the Center for Medical Humanities, Compassionate Care and Bioethics at Stony Brook University.
 She choreographs original dance theatre works, develops interdisciplinary research, community and performance projects, and creates film/media/movement collaborations.
 Sullivan founded the Center for Dance, Movement and Somatic Learning at Stony Brook University in January 2009, creating the vision and scope for the new interdisciplinary center; and has developed and directed the Dance Program at Stony Brook University since 1986.
 As Artistic Director for the resident company IronWorks on the Edge, Sullivan creates her professional theatrical and choreographic work, built from her unique vision of dance, theatre, and media.
 Through the company, Sullivan provides undergraduate and graduate students opportunities to work with seasoned professionals in performance.
 Sullivan serves as a consultant, resident artist and somatic educator in business, industrial, educational and health care environments; and has been engaged in Artist in Community projects throughout her career.